Learn how you can help protect and restore our oceans

 Hopefully this isn’t new information for any of us, but single-use plastics completely destroy our ecosystems.
 This goes for plastic straws, water bottles, take-out packaging, package wrapping, and plastic bags.
 All things that we’ve used at restaurants, grocery stores or even at home without thinking twice about their impact (at Sinipesa Swim, our packaging is plastic free, of course).

 Now, we have to be so much more careful because we know certain things like there’s 8 million tons of plastic that gets thrown into the ocean each year or 500 million straws that are used every single day.
 With all this detrimental information we have on plastic, we can make better choices by using a refillable water bottle, reusable grocery bags and metal straws.
 Just by every one of us using 5 less straws each year, we can keep 1.5 billion plastic straws out of our oceans.
 That number is just too high for us not to realize that our daily habits add up to make a huge difference!

 As a swimwear brand who loves traveling, we fully encourage all of you to see as many cities, countries, and beaches as humanly possible!
 We want to make sure that we’re all respectful travelers as well.
 As a tourist, sometimes we can fall into vacation mode and ethics might slip out of our mind for the time being.

-Tourist attractions around the world often include wildlife and marine life habitats where most people aren’t necessarily thinking about the potential unethical business practices.
+Tourist attractions around the world often include beaches, wildlife and marine life habitats where most people aren’t necessarily thinking about the potential unethical business practices.
 Why should we?
 Unfortunately, we have to be sure that we aren’t supporting businesses that are profiting off of unethical or abusive practices.
 To be safe, always research the business beforehand to make sure that they follow rules that protect and respect each habitat.
 Even when you’re at the gift shop, refrain from purchasing souvenirs like coral, shark or tortoise shell jewelry because these items threaten endangered species.